Looking for the latest contact center trends?

 Being a contact center agent is mentally-taxing work, and can certainly take its toll if support (either managerial or psychological) is unavailable.
 While customers are entitled to feeling frustrated when ignored or delayed, contact center agents grapple with abusive calls on a daily basis.
 Unfortunately, some contact centers still insist on a no-hang-up rule (agents are penalized for ending a call) in order to improve or sustain metrics, and do not offer morale or psychological support to front-line agents who live through some horrific experiences on the job.
 Just like in many industries, contact centers have their own workplace hazards, and a focus on best practices for dealing with them in a humane way will improve a contact center by leaps and bounds.
 The problem is so serious and widespread that petitions and movements to bring awareness to the subject have emerged.
 Valiant contact center managers should make improving this culture their mission.

 Contact center culture will get a much overdue upgrade in 2019 – it is an investment that needs to be made.
 As Richard J. Snow of Ventana writes, “research shows that for over three-quarters of companies 90 percent or more of their contact center operating budget is allocated to keep existing processes and systems running”, rather than improving agent support and bolstering contact center resources.
 Overhauling a legacy budget is also a challenge for those resistant to the idea of change, be it technology, investing in an expansion of the contact center workforce, or allocating funds for education and training for agents.
 But lagging behind the times will eventually frustrate customers, and agent turnover could reach an all-time high.

 For contact centers to survive and thrive, they must do one thing, and soon:

 Weigh the short-term cost against the long-run cost.
 Give agents the right tools, and they will finish the job, happily.

 Become a contact center super hero in record time!
-Download the full report below.
+Download the latest report below.